DaJoNel/wpda/README.md

 4. Run the installation script.
     *(You will be prompted for administrator credentials.)*
     `./install.sh`

 ## Build Instructions

-These instructions are to build the WPDA client application.
-NOTE: The initial build is performed during installation.
+These commands are used to build the WPDA client application.
+NOTE: An initial build is performed during installation.

 `cd /var/www/wpda-client/`
 `ember build -o /var/www/wpda-server/static/ember/`